 Injuries or death due to an accident arising out of violation of laws

-If you wish to take a look at the different kinds of two-wheeler insurance plans available for your vehicle, just head to the Bajaj Markets website.
-It is an online marketplace where you can find various two-wheeler insurance plans from multiple service providers.
-That’s not all.
+If you wish to take a look at the different kinds of two-wheeler insurance plans available for your vehicle, you can head to the Bajaj Markets website.
 You can even compare the quotes and pick the one that you’re comfortable with.

-Yes, purchasing a PA cover along with a two-wheeler insurance plan is compulsory as per the Motor Vehicles Act of 1988.
+Yes, purchasing a PA cover along with a two-wheeler insurance plan is compulsory as per the Motor Vehicles Act, 1988.

-The maximum coverage offered by a PA cover is Rs.
-15 lakhs.
+The maximum coverage offered by a PA cover is ₹15 Lakhs.

 Yes, the PA cover is only applicable to owner-drivers and not to any other individuals driving the two-wheeler at the time of accident.

-The payout will be limited to just 50% of the total sum assured, which would be Rs.
-7.5 lakhs.
+The payout will be limited to just 50% of the total sum assured, which would be ₹7.5 Lakhs.